 log\allowed If set, sudoers will log commands allowed by the policy to the system audit log (where supported) as well as to syslog and/or a log file.
 This flag is on by default.
-This setting is only supported by version 1.8.29 or higher. log denied If set, sudoers will log commands denied by the policy to the system audit log (where supported) as well as to syslog and/or a log file.
+This setting is only supported by version 1.8.29 or higher. log\denied If set, sudoers will log commands denied by the policy to the system audit log (where supported) as well as to syslog and/or a log file.
 This flag is on by default.
+This setting is only supported by version 1.8.29 or higher. log file.
+If a command was terminated by a signal, the signal name is logged as well.
+This flag is off by default.

-This setting is only supported by version 1.8.29 or higher. log\host If set, the host name will be included in log entries written to the file configured by the logfile setting.
+This setting is only supported by version 1.9.8 or higher. log\host If set, the host name will be included in log entries written to the file configured by the logfile setting.
 This flag is off by default. log\input If set, sudo will run the command in a pseudo-terminal and log all user input.
 If the standard input is not connected to the user's tty, due to I/O redirection or because the command is part of a pipeline, that input is also captured and stored in a separate log file.
 Anything sent to the standard input will be consumed, regardless of whether or not the command run via sudo is actually reading the standard input.
 This may have unexpected results when using sudo in a shell script that expects to process the standard input.
 For more information about I/O logging, see the I/O LOG FILES section.
 This flag is off by default.